Kingdom of Libya: 1969 coup and end of the monarchy

 The monarchy came to an end on 1 September 1969 when a group of military officers led by Muammar Gaddafi staged a coup d'état against King Idris while he was in Turkey for medical treatment.
 The revolutionaries arrested the army chief of staff and the head of security in the kingdom.
 After hearing about the coup, King Idris dismissed it as "unimportant".

 The coup pre-empted King Idris' instrument of abdication dated 4 August 1969 to take effect 2 September 1969 in favour of the Crown Prince, who had been appointed regent following the king's departure for Turkey.
 Following the overthrow of the monarchy the country was renamed the Libyan Arab Republic.

 In 2013 the African Union commemorated King Idris' legacy as an African hero and the architect of Libya's independence from Italy's colonial rule in a public event.
 In fact, Idris remains widely regarded as the father of an independent and unified Libya who led the country through its resistance to the colonial powers.
 As a quiet but firm ruler, he played a unifying role both in Libya, between the various strains of Islam and the plethora of Libyan tribes, and across the region.
 He is remembered as "uncompromising" against his enemies, no matter the consequences of his actions.
-The obituary posted by Associated Press in 1983 recalled that he stripped thirty members of the royal household of their privileges and rights, exiled seven princes and ruled in favor of the execution of one of his nephew who had murdered a trusted royal adviser.
+The obituary posted by Associated Press in 1983 recalled that he stripped thirty members of the royal household of their privileges and rights, exiled seven princes and ruled in favor of the execution of one of his nephews, who had murdered a trusted royal adviser.

 Aftermath

 2011 Libyan revolution

 A young Benghazian carrying King Idris's photo during the 2011 civil war.

 Although the king and the crown prince died in exile and most of the younger generation of Libyans were born after the monarchy, the Senussi dynasty has enjoyed somewhat of a comeback during the 2011 Libyan civil war, especially in the dynasty's traditional stronghold of Cyrenaica.
-Opposition demonstrators to Colonel Gaddafi used the old tricolour flag of the monarchy, some carried portraits of the king, and played the old national anthem Libya, Libya, Libya.
+Demonstrators against Colonel Gaddafi, some carrying portraits of the king, used the old tricolour flag of the monarchy and played the old national anthem Libya, Libya, Libya.
 Two of the surviving Senussi exiles were planning to return to Libya to support the protestors.